-There are some things that are common with they who are overcoming.
-Their spirit and the Lord's Spirit cleave on to the other.
+There are some things that are common among those who are the overcoming ones.
+Their spirit and the Lord's Spirit cleave one to the other.
 They are one.
 They are meek like the Lamb yet powerful as the Lion, and they lay down together.
 Their angered passion is restrained and trained.
 They are meek but mighty.
 They are angry for the right reasons, against the right people, in the right way, and for the right amount of time.